get-itips/get-itips.github.io/input/posts/migrating-teams-wiki.md

 - wikiCanvasId eq 10
 - wikiDeleted eq false

+(It will differ in your case)

-What I don't understand is how the wiki **will still load when the Id does not eq what Teams is expecting**, this Id corresponds to the wikiTabId I mentioned earlier, and unfortunately, there is no supported way of updating it:
+What I don't understand is how the wiki **will still load when the Id does not eq what Teams is expecting**, this Id corresponds to the wikiTabId I mentioned earlier, and unfortunately, there is [no supported way of updating it](https://learn.microsoft.com/en-us/graph/teams-configuring-builtin-tabs#wiki-tabs):

 HTTP Request: